top of page

 - The same gauge metal is recommended.
 No full wraps.

-Pre Rans: May repair the frame in 8 places only as followed: (Must be painted yellow)
+Pre Rans: May repair the frame in 10 places only as followed:

-- Four Total 4’’x 6’’ x 1/4 plates.
+Front Bumper To Hump - Six Total 4’’x 6’’ x ¼” or 3”x 7” x ¼” plates.
 On the outer frame on either the drivers side or passenger side frames a hole must be drilled in the middle of the plate to determine thickness.

-- Four Total 4’’x 6’’ x 1/4 plates.
+Hump To Rear Bumper - Four Total 4’’x 6’’ x ¼” or 3” x 7” x ¼” plates.
 On the outer frame on either the drivers side or passenger side frames a hole must be drilled in the middle of the plate to determine thickness.

 HEAD TECHS DECISION WILL BE FINAL